point-hub/docs/docs/src/guide/essentials/design-patterns/strategy-pattern.md

 While SoC applies more broadly to the system architecture and encourages modularization across various concerns (UI, business logic, etc.), the Strategy Pattern is a way to achieve Separation of Concerns within a specific behavior or task (like choosing different payment strategies).

-## Incorrect Implementation
+## Problem

-In the incorrect example, the Strategy pattern is implemented in a way that violates the core principle of the pattern, which is separation of concerns.
 A possible mistake could be that the context class (which uses the strategy) is directly responsible for creating or managing the strategies, which goes against the idea of decoupling strategies from the context.

 ```ts
 class PayPalPayment {